Nursing Home Residents Seen Sitting In Waist-High Water Before Rescue

 “Need help asap emergency services please,” Timothy McIntosh tweeted on Sunday, identifying the facility by name.

 Many people initially suspected that the dramatic photo was a fake.
 The residents in the picture appeared unusually calm, despite water that was reaching their chests.
-One woman even appeared to be knitting.
+It’s unclear what the residents are doing in the photo, though Twitter users have pointed out that one woman appears to be either knitting or inflating a life vest.

 One Twitter user responded to naysayers by identifying her own aunt in the photo.

-Note: This article has been updated with more details about the photo.